NCERT Exemplar Solutions Class 9 Science Chapter 1 – Free PDF Download

 27. Why does the temperature of a substance remain constant during its melting point or boiling point?

-In the same way during formation of vapours latent heat helps solid substance to convert into gaseous state.
-Hence temperature of a substance remain constant at boiling point.
+In the same way during the formation of vapours, latent heat helps solid substance to convert into a gaseous state.
+Hence temperature of a substance remains constant at boiling point.

-NCERT Exemplar Class 9 science Matter in Our Surroundings Important concepts
+Important Concepts of NCERT Exemplar Class 9 science Matter in Our Surroundings

 - Physical nature of matter